-You feel crushed — you think some hiring manager on the other end actually read through the entirety of your résumé and concluded that you weren’t qualified for the job.
+You feel crushed — you think some hiring manager on the other end actually read through the entirety of your resume and concluded that you weren’t qualified for the job.
 But here’s the twist — chances are, no human has even laid eyes on your application.
 The truth?
-You were probably rejected by a resume reading robot called an Applicant Tracking System (ATS).
+You were probably rejected by a resume-reading robot called an applicant tracking system (ATS).

 Welcome to the 21st century.
-Large and even medium sized firms are using ATS to deal with the hundreds, if not thousands of applicants who are applying to the same positions every day.
-This résumé reading software allows these companies to automate, streamline, and manage the hiring process.
+Large and even medium-sized firms are using ATS to deal with the hundreds, if not thousands of applicants who are applying to the same positions every day.
+This resume-reading software allows these companies to automate, streamline, and manage the hiring process.

 Why are companies allowing robots to make human resource decisions?

 Going through resumes to screen applicants is tedious.
 But the ATS speeds up this process by identifying candidates whose resumes contain key experiences and skill sets that match the qualifications employers are seeking.

 According to a popular study conducted by search services provider Preptel, as many as 75% of the candidates don’t make it past the ATS screening.
 It may seem brutal, but this screening process does the job of whittling down a cumbersome applicant pool into just a handful of applicants that the human hiring managers can review more closely.

 Here’s the takeaway for living in the age of resume-reading robots — a well-crafted, ATS-friendly resume is critical to a successful job hunt.